-- Use your HT to inform net of the situation - Hook HT up to station antenna if you need better range - Keep those coaxial adapters handy! - Seek help in restoring power while you work the net - o It could just be a popped breaker or fuse! - You may also need your flashlight! - Pass net control duties to another operator - Prevent the problem with 12 hours of battery backup in station design - o Minimum: 3000 mAh for HTs, 24-26 Ah for mobile stations - Net control stations will need MUCH more than the minimum
+- Situation - You are working net control when the lights go out and the radio goes dead - Action - Use your HT to inform net of the situation - Hook HT up to station antenna if you need better range - o Keep those coaxial adapters handy! - Seek help in restoring power while you work the net - o It could just be a popped breaker or fuse! - You may also need your flashlight! - Pass net control duties to another operator - Prevent the problem with 12 hours of battery backup in station design - o Minimum: 3000 mAh for HTs, 24-26 Ah for mobile stations - $\,\circ\,$ Net control stations will need MUCH more than the minimum